gkotian/gkotian.github.io/travels/_posts/2010-04-06-hit-the-road-jack.md

 title: Hit the road Jack!
 categories:
 - United States of America
-excerpt: I wanted to rent a car at Avis car rental and drive it from Atlanta to Miami, returning it at the airport just before catching my flight to Ecuador.
-What I didn't know was that one has to pay through the nose if the locations of hire and return of the car fall in different states.
 ---

 I wanted to rent a car at Avis car rental and drive it from Athens to Miami,